RoguedBear/codezinger-due-date-scraper/README.md

   chmod -R 400 secrets/ # for read-only to your user chmod -R 000 secrets/ # experimental security
   ```
-  NOTE: if you delete your secrets folder and need to update something, you'd
+  NOTE: if you delete your secrets folder and need to update anything in the
-  have to run `docker-compose up -d` again which _could_ require the secrets
+  `docker-compose.yml` file, you'd have to run `docker-compose up -d` again
-  folder to be accessible again.
+  which _could_ require the `secrets/` folder to be accessible again.

 ## License